hexiron/Hexiron.Azure.ActiveDirectory.ApiConnectors/README.md

 The connectors make use of the .NetCore IOptions pattern so make sure you register them in the startup class.
 More info see below.

 **Features**
-- An Azure AD enabled API connector to access API's secured by Azure AD with caching of the JWT included by using ADAL
+- An **Azure AD enabled API connector** to access API's secured by Azure AD with caching of the JWT included by using ADAL
-- An Azure AD B2C enabled API connector to access API's secured by Azure AD B2C with caching of the JWT included by using MSAL
+- An **Azure AD B2C enabled API connector** to access API's secured by Azure AD B2C with caching of the JWT included by using MSAL
-- An Azure Graph API connector to access easily the Azure Graph API to retrieve Azure AD information with caching of the JWT included
+- An **Azure Graph API connector** to access easily the Azure Graph API to retrieve Azure AD information with caching of the JWT included (implicitly using ADAL)

+**Azure Graph API Connector features**
+- GetMemberGroups : get all groups for the specified userid

 ### 1. Create a new ASP.NET Core project ###
 In Visual Studio 2017.